arunachoudhary2804/Maze-Generator-and-Solver/README.md

 # Maze Generator and Solver
-This project is a simple maze generator and solver game implemented in Python using the Pygame library.
+This project is a simple maze solver game implemented in Python using the Pygame library.

 ## How to Run
 1. Clone the repository.